 Sometimes a drama can reveal more about society’s problems than can a documentary.
 From its Amazon Prime description, it might not catch your eye that, unlike all the other movies on this topic, Boisko Bezdomnych is a dramatic feature film.
 The idea for the film arose from a Polish team going to the Homeless World Cup.Continue reading “‘Boisko Bezdomnych’ (2008): a fictional tale of a homeless World Cup team”

-Nefta Football Club stands out as being the only soccer movie to win an Oscar nomination (that I know of).
-Nominated in the 2020 Best Live Action Short Film category, Writer-Director Yves Piat has created a visually stunning and engaging short that leads to a whimsical but virtual punch line.Continue reading “‘Nefta Football Club’ (2018) first soccer movie nominated for an Oscar”
+Nefta Football Club stands out as being the second*** soccer movie to win an Oscar nomination (that I know of).
+Nominated in the 2020 Best Live Action Short Film category, Writer-Director Yves Piat has created a visually stunning and engaging short that leads to a whimsical but virtual punch line.Continue reading “‘Nefta Football Club’ (2018) soccer movie nominated for an Oscar”

 The message of Soccer in the City is important: that at $1,500 to $5,500 per year, the pay-to-play model excludes low-income children.
 American soccer doesn’t reach inner city kids, who could be untapped potential to help win World Cups.
 In his feature-length debut, Director Michael Holstein shows urban efforts bearing fruit in DC, the Bronx, and Atlanta.Continue reading “‘Soccer in the City’ (2019) highlights soccer for good”